-In 2018 Yosemite instituted some new rules, especially pertaining to parking and to getting to the viewing locations.
+For 2020 Yosemite instituted some new rules, especially pertaining to viewing locations and parking.
 See more information below.

 Last year I posted the times for the Horsetail Fire Falls event and discovered hundreds of people had found my blog and printed out the times!
 Thank you all for finding my post and taking advantage!
 I’ll continue to post them for each year.

 Everyone always asks me when the best time to view the Horsetail Fire Falls will be, and more importantly, when to photograph it.
-Each year I calculate when this will happen and here’s the breakdown for 2019.
-For those of that are savvy and know that this also occurs from the moon, I’ve included the moonlit times as well.
+Each year I calculate when this will happen and here’s the breakdown for 2020.

 As a reminder:

 - There needs to be water in the waterfall.

 - There needs to be a clear night where the clouds to the west won’t block the sun from hitting the waterfall.

 - Arrive early as there will be many people in the park and parking spots are limited.

 Where to See/Photograph Horsetail Falls: